McPherson, college, mcpherson, Kansas, Friday, sept. 22,1944

 member.
 Susan Ikenberry as Jane Bennet and Mr. Bingley, to be cast later, supply a portion of the love interest in the play.

 The flirtatious Lydia Bennet is to be portrayed by Doris Coppock.
 Miss Bingley. sister of Mr. Bingley and supposedly friend of Jane is played by Freda Aurell.
 Leora Dobrinski. senior, plays the part of Charoletta Lucas.
-Lady Catherine de Bourgh, wealthy English lady, is characterized by Esther Miller.
+Lady Catherine de Bourgh, a wealthy English lady, is characterized by Esther Miller.
 Keith Burton has been cast as Mr. Wickham.

 A number of male characters.
 Mr. Collins, Mr. Bennet and Mr. Dracy are to be cast later. $